-Battery powered electric golf carts deliver efficient reliability and cost-effective operation for moving around golf links, a warehouse operation, institutional campus or other large areas.
+Battery powered electric golf carts deliver a reliable and cost-effective solution for moving around golf courses, warehouse operations, institutional campuses, and other large areas.
 The useful life of a golf cart will always extend past the life of the original batteries installed in the vehicle – so vehicle owners and operators need to understand the best practices for ensuring battery replacement is effective, safe and economical.
 Fortunately, replacing golf batteries can be uncomplicated with a little bit of preparation.

 Choosing the Right Battery